Malaysia's sports hub gets multimillion-dollar facelift ahead of SEA Games

 “We are very happy with what we have achieved here in 15 months."

-The US$26 million-second phase of renovations - to continue after the SEA Games - will include building a youth park, a convention centre, a retail mall and more.
+The US$26 million-second phase of renovations - to continue after the SEA Games - will include building a youth park, convention centre, retail mall, among others.

 Malaysia’s Youth and Sports Minister Khairy Jamaluddin told Channel NewsAsia the previous facilities were badly designed and were not attracting visitors - but he plans to change all that.